Living with Immunosuppressants: A New Normal for Kidney Transplant Recipients

 This is the deal we make.

+Living with immunosuppressants after a kidney transplant is not optional.
 The pills that protect your new kidney do so by weakening your immune system.
 They suppress specific white blood cells so your body no longer attacks the transplanted organ as foreign.
-It’s not optional.
-It’s the price of survival.
+It’s the price of survival, and over time, it becomes part of your identity.

 Your “new normal” isn’t about living in fear—although I spent months before and after transplant doing exactly that.
 It’s about living with awareness.
 Informed caution.
 Knowing where risk exists and how to manage it without shrinking your life to nothing.